cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 ## Assigning Pods to Nodes - kube-scheduler

+:o2: This entire section is not proper markdown

 Pods can be assigned to specific nodes by administrators or deployment engineers but that means a lot of manual work to avoid unhealthy nodes or